HadeelAls618/HadeelAls618/README.md

 # 👋 Hi, I’m Hadeel

-I'm a **Machine Learning Engineer & Data Scientist** with an MSc in Artificial Intelligence.
+I'm a **Data Scientist & Machine Learning Engineer** with an MSc in Artificial Intelligence.
 I specialize in building **end-to-end ML systems** that drive business and environmental impact — with a focus on **MLOps, time-series forecasting, and predictive modeling**.

 - 🔍 I’m passionate about solving real-world problems through data and automation
 - ⚡ I build scalable ML pipelines — from data ingestion to deployment & monitoring